cancrizans/dendritic-calculus/index.md

 ### Mathematical Detail

-These finite rooted trees are better known in mathematics as ordinal numbers (specifically, they are ordinals $<\varepsilon_0$).
-The addition and multiplication operations are not the standard ordinal operations, but rather Hessenberg's "natural sum" $\oplus$ and "natural product" $\otimes$, which are indeed commutative, associative and distributive.
+These finite rooted trees are just ordinal numbers (specifically, they are ordinals $<\varepsilon_0$).
+However, the addition and multiplication operations are not the standard ordinal operations, but rather Hessenberg's "natural sum" $\oplus$ and "natural product" $\otimes$, which are indeed commutative, associative, distributive and increasing monotonic (but not continuous).
 The correspondence is this:

 | Dendritic | Ordinal |
 | --- | --- |